Harald-U/istio-handson/workshop/exercise4.md

 This is shows the components of your microservices architecture.
 Explore the other tabs.

-We will use Kiali in the next exercise about Traffic Management.
+Keep the Kiali dashboard open, we will use Kiali in the next exercise about Traffic Management.

+## What about logging?

+Logging is an important function but not really part of Istio.
+If you are interested in a central logging service (LogDNA), there is an [Optional Exercise 4a: Logging](exercise4a.md).

 ---